 The first symptom of urticarial vasculitis is an urticarial eruption (these are characterised by weals) that is often painful or has a burning sensation.
-In some cases there may be pruritus.
-Lesions are red patches or plaques that may have a white centre, and petechiae may appear.
-They usually last for more than 24 hours in a fixed location, after which they will slowly resolve spontaneously.
+In some cases, the weals are itchy.
+The lesions are red patches or plaques that may have a white centre, and petechiae may appear.
+Unlike urticaria, urticarial vasculitis lesions usually last for more than 24 hours in a fixed location, after which they will slowly resolve spontaneously.
 Ecchymoses or hyperpigmentation may occur in the healing process.

 In addition to the skin lesions, patients with urticarial vasculitis may also develop systemic symptoms including photosensitivity, swollen lymph nodes, joint pain (50%), fever, abdominal pain (20%), difficulty breathing, and lung and kidney problems.

 A skin biopsy may be performed to confirm urticarial vasculitis.
 Microscopic findings of early lesions include a neutrophil leukocytoclastic vasculitis, in which there is damage to small vessels in the middle layers of the skin (dermis).
 In later lesions, a lymphocytic vasculitis may be seen.

 Further investigation may find associated diseases.
-Laboratory studies may include renal function and immunological status.
-Chest x-ray should be performed in patients with hypocomplementaemia and breathing problems.
+Laboratory studies may include the renal function and immunological status.
+A chest x-ray should be performed in patients with hypocomplementaemia and breathing problems.

 Patients with normocomplementaemic urticarial vasculitis usually have minimal or no systemic involvement and lesions often resolve on their own over time.

-Treatment is based on systemic effects of the disease and extent of cutaneous involvement.
+Treatment is based on the systemic effects of the disease and extent of cutaneous involvement.
 To relieve cutaneous symptoms, antihistamines or non-steroidal anti-inflammatory drugs (NSAIDs) may be used.